Nur-allhi/Trip-Maker/README.md

 2.  getting the rider id in url.
 3.  used params in destination file.

-## Version-0.3
+## Version-0.4

 ##### Time: 27 may 05:50pm

 #### Feature update:

-1. Fixed Destination not getting the data
+1. Fixed Destination not getting the data.
-2. Fixed the api image issue
+2. Fixed the api image issue.
-3. Fixed api speeling mistake
+3. Fixed api speeling mistake.

+## Version-0.5

+##### Time: 27 may 11:00pm

+#### Feature update:

+1. Remove api attachted fakeData from localdrive.
+2. Added login page.
+3. Cleaned some code.
+4. Some here and there changes.
+5.  ####Firebase deploy setuped.